Dead Sea Scrolls mystery unfurls as scientists find hidden cave

 "Although at the end of the day no scroll was found, and instead we 'only' found a piece of parchment rolled up in a jug that was being processed for writing," Gutfeld said, "the findings indicate beyond any doubt that the cave contained scrolls that were stolen."

 The findings also include fragments of cloth and string that tied the scrolls and a piece of leather that was part of a scroll.
-They also found flint blades and arrowheads dating back to prehistoric times.
+The team also found flint blades and arrowheads dating back to prehistoric times.

 So where are the missing scrolls?
 We'll have to wait for that mystery to unfurl -- if it ever does.